benjaminion/upgrading-ethereum-book/src/book.md

 ##### 1. Choose a pivot and find the first mirror index

 First, we pick a pivot index $p$.
-This is pseudorandomly chosen, based on the round number and some other seed data.
+This is pseudo-randomly chosen, based on the round number and some other seed data.
 The pivot is fixed for the rest of the round.

 With this pivot, we then pick the mirror index $m_1$ halfway between $p$ and $0$.
 That is, $m_1 = p / 2$.
 (We will simplify by ignoring off-by-one rounding issues for the purposes of this explanation.)